cmusser/radnsd-port/README.md

    sudo make dports-create-shallow
    ```

-2. Bump the PORTVRSION in the Makefile to match the Git tag of the new version and
+2. Bump the PORTVERSION in the Makefile to match the Git tag of the new version and
    run the following:

     `sudo make makesum`